Azure/batch-shipyard/docs/99-current-limitations.md

 Rsync is not supported in Windows.
 * `pool ssh` support in Windows is only available if `ssh.exe` is found through `%PATH%` or is in the current working directory.
-* `pool listimages` currently only lists Docker images.
+* `pool images list` currently only lists Docker images.
 * Credential encryption support in Windows is available only if `openssl.exe` is found through `%PATH%` or is in the current working directory.
 * Compute pool resize down (i.e., removing nodes from a pool) is not supported